thabo104/appstore-alexa-docs/_docs/firetv/getting_started/Overview/fire-tv-edition-faq.md

 github: true
 ---

-{% include image.html max-width="350px" file="firetv/getting_started/images/fire-tv-edition" type="png" alt="Amazon Fire TV Edition" %}

-Amazon Fire TV Edition, a smart TV with Fire TV built-in to the television hardware, is a new Fire TV device released by Amazon.
+[Amazon Fire TV Edition](https://www.amazon.com/dp/B06XDC1544), a smart TV with Fire TV built-in to the television hardware, is a new Fire TV device released by Amazon.
 As you develop apps for Fire TV, here are answers to a few questions you might have about support for Fire TV Edition.

+{% include image.html max-width="350px" url="https://www.amazon.com/dp/B06XDC1544" file="firetv/getting_started/images/fire-tv-edition" type="png" alt="Amazon Fire TV Edition" %}

 Q: If my app works on other Fire TV devices, will it work on Fire TV Edition?
 :  Yes, if your app works on Fire TV or Fire TV Stick (especially Fire TV Stick - Gen 2), it will most likely work on Amazon Fire TV Edition.
 99.9% of Fire TV apps are expected to work on Fire TV Edition.
 For existing apps, Fire TV Edition will automatically be added as a supported device &mdash; you don't need to do anything.
 If support for Fire TV Edition fails, you will be notified by the Appstore team.